 The Citizenry is a lifestyle and home brand that empowers artisans around the world by focusing on the individuals behind each of their products.
 They have everything from furniture to bath products, and they are all produced in small batches that focus on quality over quantity.
-Their business model is simple: artisan partners (from Morocco, Mexico, Peru, and more) collaborate with The Citizenry, and the locally-made products are then sold exclusively online.
+Their business model is simple!
+Artisan partners (from Morocco, Mexico, Peru, and more) collaborate with The Citizenry, and sell the locally-made products exclusively online.
 This totally cuts out the middleman, guaranteeing fair wages for the artisans.
 Plus, 10% of proceeds go back to the artisan communities, allowing the sustainable model to grow and thrive.

 In addition to giving back to the makers and artisans, look for other “give back” programs and initiatives:

-With every purchase you make at Joybird, the company will plant more trees than were used in the manufacturing of that item, ensuring that resources are constantly being replenished and conserved.
+With every purchase at Joybird, the company will plant more trees than were used in the manufacturing of that item.
+This helps ensure that resources are constantly being replenished and conserved.